vsrinivas/fuchsia/docs/README.md

  - [Development](development/README.md) - instructions for building, running and
    testing Fuchsia and software that runs on Fuchsia
  - [System](the-book/README.md) - documentation for how Fuchsia works
+ - [Run the examples](run-examples.md) - instructions for running examples
+   on a device
  - [Contributing changes](/CONTRIBUTING.md)

 Other files in this repository are **system-wide** documentation articles for